 - Plan removal of the stump.
 While you can often cut the root system of small ones and pull them out of the ground, you may have to resort to stump grinding or chemicals, such as potassium nitrate, for large ones.

-As a rule, you should never use a chain saw while on a ladder nor should you raise the saw above your shoulders when cutting.
+Never use a chain saw while on a ladder and do not raise the saw above your shoulders when cutting.
 One unexpected movement of the tree can send you tumbling to the ground with a working chain saw in your hand.
 One more safety note is to be even more careful when cutting down a dead tree because old wood breaks easily, and branches can snap off before you've finished cutting them.

 How to Cut Down a Tree

-If the tree you want to remove is leaning, assume it's going to fall in the direction of the lean, and if the ground is clear in that direction and no obstacles will prevent the tree from falling, you're good to go.
+If the tree you want to remove is leaning, assume it's going to fall in the direction of the lean.
+If the ground is clear in that direction and no obstacles will prevent the tree from falling, you're good to go.
 If you need the tree to fall in a direction other than the one it's leaning, call a professional tree service.
 If the tree is growing straight, you should be able to control the direction of its fall.

 Only cut down a tree that can easily be trimmed and cut without the use of a ladder.
 Anything else needs to be handled by a professional tree removal service.